KarolloS/python-course/README.md

 # python course
-Solution for all the problem sets from [EDX MITx -  6.00.1x - Introduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-11).
+Solution to all the problem sets from [EDX MITx -  6.00.1x - Introduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-11).
 All solutions received scores of 100%.